sigmorphon/2022InflectionST/README.md

 In the training data, we give all three fields.
 In the test phase, we omit field 2.

 We will provide varying amounts of labeled training data, depending on the language, to assess models’ ability to generalize to novel forms, in addition to information about each language’s family and sub-family, and WALS features which participants may optionally use.
 For each language, the possible inflections are taken from a finite set of morphological tags, presented in the UniMorph schema.

+Two training sets are provided for most languages in order to test models' behavior on smaller and larger data sets.

 ### Evaluation